AmpersandTarski/documentation/syntax/structureOfModel.md

-# The structure of an Ampersand model
+# The CONTEXT statement

-## CONTEXT - ENDCONTEXT
+## Semantics
-Any Ampersand model has a context.
+Any Ampersand model has one context.
+The model is true within it's context and there is no knowledge within this context about other contexts.

+## Syntax
 The model is specified between the keywords CONTEXT and ENDCONTEXT.
 A context has a name.

 ```
 CONTEXT MyModel IN ENGLISH